Discovery Early Career Researcher Awards (DECRA)

 Establishment Grants are internal University of Melbourne grants that support ARC DECRA recipients at the university.
 To be eligible for Chancellery support, matching funding must be provided by the host department/school/faculty on a 1:1 basis.
 Applications for Establishment Grants should be requested at the ARC DECRA application stage.
 Each faculty has their own internal requirements to apply for this grant.
 Refer to Establishment Grants for ARC DECRAs for details on how to apply.

+Please note that this letter must be written by the applicant in consultation with the proposed host School/Department/Faculty.
 The requirements for review vary depending on faculty.
 Please view your faculty requirements here.
 When drafting your statement, you must use the university approved template and consult the university guide (these two documents can be accessed below under Supporting documents > RIC Documents and Resources).

 SCHEME LIMITS